St Kilda, Scotland

-St Kilda (Hiort) is an isolated archipelago situated 35 nmi west-northwest of North Uist in the North Atlantic Ocean.
+St Kilda (Hiort) is a remote archipelago situated 35 nmi west-northwest of North Uist in the North Atlantic Ocean.
 It contains the westernmost islands of the Outer Hebrides of Scotland.
 The largest island is Hirta, whose sea cliffs are the highest in the United Kingdom; three other islands (Dùn, Soay and Boreray) were also used for grazing and seabird hunting.
 The islands are administratively a part of the Comhairle nan Eilean Siar local authority area.